-What are the major obstacles with regards to skills for the green transition?
+What are the major obstacles with regards to skills for the transition to renewable energy systems?

-Lack of skills for the green transition is a two-dimensional problem.
+Lack of skills for the energy transition is a two-dimensional problem.
 One of them being the demographic development and the other lack and mismatch of skills.